 As one condition to the issuance of Notes, the Commonwealth must certify that projected maximum debt service on the Notes will not exceed \$216 million per year, or \$108 million in any six-month period.
-Between SFY 1986 and SFY 1998, both inclusive, the Commonwealth received an average of \$554.9 million per year through the Federal-Aid Highway Program.
-TEA 21, which authorizes funding levels for states for the period of six federal fiscal years ("FFYs") commencing FFY 1998 and ending FFY 2003, provides an average of approximately \$512 million per year in federal assistance for Massachusetts.
-Since FFY 1982, all Federal-Aid Highway Program authorization acts have included so-called equity provisions which provide that there will be apportioned to each state a certain minimum percentage (historically 85%) of the federal transportation-related user taxes collected in that state and paid into the federal Highway Trust Fund.
-TEA 21 includes such a provision and sets the minimum percentage at 90.5%.
-The Commonwealth estimates that such user taxes collected in Massachusetts for the Federal-Aid Highway Program were \$460 million in FFY 1998.
+Between SFY 1986 and SFY 1999, both inclusive, the Commonwealth received an average of \$556.1 million per year through the Federal-Aid Highway Program.
+TEA 21, which authorized funding levels for states for the period of six federal fiscal years ("FFYs") commencing FFY 1998 and ending FFY 2003, provides an average of approximately \$538 million per year in federal assistance for Massachusetts.
+Since FFY 1982, all Federal-Aid Highway Program authorization acts have included socalled equity provisions which provide that there will be apportioned to each state a certain minimum percentage (historically 85%) of the federal transportation-related user taxes collected in that state and paid into the federal Highway Trust Fund.
+TEA 21 included such a provision and set the minimum percentage at 90.5% of a state's proportional share of apportioned programs, based on the State's percentage contribution to total Highway Trust Fund receipts.
+The Federal Highway Administration 'estimates that such user taxes collected in Massachusetts for the Federal-Aid Highway Program were \$536 million in FFY 1998, the most recent year for which such information is available.
 Continued authorizations at the TEA 21 level and continued application of such equity provisions, each of which will be subject to Congressional action, would ensure that annual apportionments of federal highway assistance to Massachusetts would substantially exceed the maximum annual debt service on the Notes.

-Federal highway construction assistance is paid to all states including the Commonwea th on a reimbursement basis.
+Federal highway construction assistance is paid to all states including the Commonwealth on a reimbursement basis.
 Access to all of the amounts of available federal highway assistance for Massachusetts will depend, in part, on its continued spending on federally-eligible projects.
 The Commonwealth expects that, as a result of its extensive statewide road and bridge program and the continuing needs of the CA/T Project, it will have sufficient federally eligible project expenditures to be able to utilize all the federal highway assistance made available to it.

 In addition, largely as a result of the CA/T Project, the Commonwealth has made extensive use of Advance Construction ("A/C") status under the Federal-Aid Highway Program.
 By utilizing A/C status, the Commonwealth may pre-qualify projects and expenditures thereon for federal reimbursement, subject only to the availability of future federal assistance.
-As of September 30, 1998, Massachusetts had an estimated \$2.95 billion in planned costs so qualified, which, when spent, should ensure that it will be able to draw down future federal assistance when available.
+As of November 1, 2000, Massachusetts had an estimated \$3.5 billion in planned costs so qualified, which, when spent, should ensure that it will be able to draw down future federal assistance when available.
+This A/C balance includes approximately \$2.73 billion related to the CA/T Project and approximately \$797 million attributable to other projects.
+Of the CA/T Project portion, approximately \$344 million currently exceeds the statutory limitation on federal contributions to the CA/T Project and accordingly cannot be drawn down under current law.
+See "COMMONWEALTH PARTICIPATION IN THE PROGRAM - Recent Developments."
 In connection with the issuance of the Notes, the Commonwealth will covenant to maintain an A/C balance at least equal to the principal amount of Notes Outstanding, to help ensure that it will be able to draw down federal funds to meet debt service funding requirements.